CrosserK/HPV_subtyping/README.md

 # HPV_subtyping (In development)
-Workflow to get from FASTQ files to calling the HPV16 subtype, given references of possible subtypes.
+Workflow to get from FASTQ files to calling the HPV geno- and subtype, given references of possible types.
 The worfklow will also generate a report with nucleotide and amino acid changes.

 ### Workflow